 Additionally, there is some evidence that people treated with TNF inhibitors might have a somewhat higher risk of lymphomas.
 Although you need to be aware of these risks, it is equally important to recognize that the benefits can be substantial

-Non-biological DMARD.
+- Non-biological DMARD.
 Recently, the U.S. Food and Drug Administration approved a new non-biological DMARD for RA treatment named tofacitinib (Xeljanz).
 This medication is the first in the new category of RA drugs that work by inhibiting intracellular enzymes called kinases.
-Tofacitinib is a JAK (Janus kinase) 1 and 3 inhibitor.
+Tofacitinib is a JAK (Janus kinase) inhibitor.
 Kinases are involved in generation of inflammation in RA.
-Tofacitinib has been approved as a second-line drug for RA patients who have inadequate response or are intolerant to a first- line DMARD methotrexate.
+Tofacitinib has been approved as a second-line drug for RA patients who have inadequate response or are intolerant to a first-line DMARD methotrexate.
 Similarly to biologic response modifiers, Tofacitinib may increase risk for infection and cause liver abnormalities.
 In addition, in clinical trials, it has been associated with lipid and various blood cell count abnormalities in a small percentage of people.
+Unlike other biologics, which are injected, Xeljanz is available in pill form.
 Your health professional will be able to tell if and when this new drug would be appropriate for treatment of your RA.

 If you are taking a biologic response modifier and have an infection severe enough to require antibiotics, the biologic should not be given until the infection is gone.